-2016 Georgia High School TEAM Chess Championships
+2024 Georgia High School TEAM Chess Championships

-The Georgia Chess Association (GCA) will hold the annual high school TEAM chess championships on Saturday, March 19, 2016 in Winship Ballroom in the Dobbs University Center at Emory University.
+The Georgia Chess Association (GCA) will hold the annual high school TEAM chess championships on Saturday, March 16, 2024 at Georgia Gwinnett College (ggc.edu) in Lawrenceville, GA.
+Same location as last year!

-Format: 5-board team format, G/30time control (each player has 30 minutes), five rounds, Swiss-System pairings (all teams play five rounds), not USCF-rated.
+Format: 5-board team format; Game/30 (25/D5 w/5 sec delay) time control; five rounds; Swiss-System pairings (all teams play five rounds); not USCF-rated.
 Up to two teams from a school are allowed - an A-team and a B-team.
-First round pairings posted at 9am.
+First round pairings posted at 9:30 am.
 Round times 10-11:30-1-2:30-4, awards ASAP.

-ENTRY FEE: \$100 per team.
-Registration and payment deadline is Tuesday, March 15, 2016.
+ENTRY FEE: \$150 per team.
+Advance online registration and payment deadline is Monday, March 11, 2023.
 No on-site registration or payment.
-Early communication by participants will assist in planning and is appreciated.
+Early communication by participants with GCA will assist in planning.